When is the best time to climb the Sydney Harbour Bridge & is it worth it?

 Does your bucket list include “climb the Sydney Harbour Bridge”?
 Whether you are a local or a visitor, views that will literally take your breath away and the personal satisfaction of making it up all the stairs or beating your fear of heights make it a worthy addition.
-We climbed it in April 2024 so we could answer all your questions.

 What is the Sydney Harbour Bridge Climb like?